mckjoe/Leica-Clone/README.md

 * Clone the path from Github
 * With command line, change directories into Desktop/
-* With command line, nter "git clone + path"
+* With command line, enter "git clone + path"
 * Change directories into new folder on Desktop
 * With command line, enter "npm install" to add npm to folder